 - Electronic Votes:

-For electronic considerations, the Board of Directors requires a valid process be followed for electronic votes.
+For electronic considerations, the Board of Directors requires a valid process to be followed for electronic votes.

 - All communication/votes in reference to an electronic vote shall be cc’d to all

 - Each Committee Member shall cast their vote by 5:00 pm the day after distribution of the electronic consideration

 - No response shall be counted as an “abstention”

 - The day following the completion of an electronic vote, staff or Committee Chair shall report the roll call vote to all Committee Members

 - All Committee Members shall confirm their vote by end of day when the roll call vote is offered